whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 All value types (numerics, strings, JSON, MVA) are supported.

-Bulk updates of existing values _must_ keep the type.
+Bulk updates of existing values *must* keep the type.
 This is a natural restriction for regular attributes, but it also applies to JSON values.
 For example, if you update an integer JSON value with a float, then that float will get converted (truncated) to the current integer type.

 Compatible value type conversions will happen.
 Truncations are allowed.

 Incompatible conversions will fail.
-For example, strings will _not_ be auto-converted to numeric values.
+For example, strings will *not* be auto-converted to numeric values.

 Attempts to update non-existent JSON keys will fail.

-### KILL syntax
+### KILL Syntax

 ```
 KILL <thread_id>